-That The Officer recommendation 2 is not to be adopted and in lieu thereof that Council does not accept the recommendation and issues a notice of Planning Scheme refusal or the following reasons:
+That Responsible Officer Recommendation 2 is not to be adopted and in lieu thereof that Council does not accept the recommendation and issues a notice of Planning Scheme refusal for the following reasons:

-- (1) Not in the community interests; and - (2) Lack of information from NBN and further information to be provided
+- 1. Not in the community interest; and - 2.
+Lack of information from NBN and further information to be provided.